ferrocene/ferrocene/src/expressions.rst

 The :t:`type` of a :t:`return expression` is the :t:`never type`.

 :dp:`fls_r610t5vsi7bx`
-The returned :t:`value` of a :t:`return expression` is determined as follows:
+The :t:`value` returned by a :t:`return expression` is determined as follows:

 * :dp:`fls_njndlx2rps2k`
   If the :t:`return expression` has an :t:`operand`, then the :t:`value` is the